Find Affordable College Courses

 Washington, DC

-George Washington University ranked #16 on this year’s Most Popular Nursing Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Located in the large city of Washington, GWU is a private not-for-profit school with a fairly large student population.
+George Washington University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #16 on the list.
+Located in the city of Washington, GWU is a private not-for-profit school with a fairly large student population.

 Of the 273 students majoring in nursing at GWU, 18% are male and 82% are female.